Azercosmos

-Space Agency of the Republic of Azerbaijan (Azercosmos) (Azərbaycan Respublikasının Kosmik Agentliyi - Azərkosmos) is a public legal entity under Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan and successor of Azercosmos Open Joint Stock Company, the first satellite operator in the Caucasus region entirely owned by the Government of Azerbaijan.
+Space Agency of the Republic of Azerbaijan (Azercosmos) (Azərbaycan Respublikasının Kosmik Agentliyi - Azərkosmos) is a public legal entity under Azerbaijan Transport and Communication Holding (AZCON Holding) and successor of Azercosmos Open Joint Stock Company, the first satellite operator in the Caucasus region entirely owned by the Government of Azerbaijan.
 With the telecommunication satellite Azerspace-1, the company provides broadband and broadcast services to customers in Europe, Africa, the Middle East, the Caucasus, and Central Asia.
 With the Earth Observation satellite Azersky, Azercosmos provides satellite imagery and geoinformation services.
-Since 2021 the Chairman of the Board of Azercosmos is Samaddin Asadov.

 History

 During a meeting of the Cabinet of Ministers in 2008, President Ilham Aliyev gave a task on "establishment of a modern aerospace industry in Azerbaijan and launch of country’s telecommunication satellite into orbit".
 Implementation of the task was assigned to the Ministry of Communication and High Technologies.

 To realize the project, the Ministry applied to the International Telecommunication Union for the orbital slot allocation process.
 Concurrently, in August 2009, President Aliyev signed a decree on approval of a state program to establish and develop the space industry in Azerbaijan.
 In May 2010, the Ministry of Communication and High Technologies reached an agreement with Measat Satellite Systems of Malaysia to lease the geostationary position at the 46° East orbital slot, which belongs to the Malaysian government.
 As a result of the tenders announced on manufacturing and launch of the first Azerbaijani telecommunication satellite, US-based Orbital Sciences Corporation was chosen to construct the satellite, and French company Arianespace was selected to launch it.

 On May 3, 2010, Presidential Decree ref.
 885 established Azercosmos OJSCo with the purpose of implementing the launch, operation, and exploitation of telecommunication satellites for the Republic of Azerbaijan.

 In October 2017, Azercosmos OJSCo was moved out from under the Ministry of Transport, Communication and High Technologies, and became accountable directly to the Cabinet of Ministers.

 In October 2023, Azerbaijan signed up to China’s international moon base project, ILRS.

+In May 2026 the Azercosmos has become a member of the international Digital Intermediate Frequency Interoperability Consortium.